-As avid motorcyclists ourselves, we know that the temptation of a quick sale and cash in hand is difficult to resist when selling your motorcycle.
+As avid motorcyclists ourselves, we know that the temptation of a quick sale and cash in hand is difficult to resist when thinking about how to sell your motorcycle.
 It’s all too easy to just say yes to the first offer, especially if you’re short on time.
 However, making an impulsive move like that could end up costing you a lot more in the long run.

 Before you say goodbye to your bike, please take a minute to read our quick motorcycle seller’s checklist.
 Once you’ve armed yourself with the necessary information, you can go about selling your motorcycle with confidence, and you’ll have the knowledge to back it up.